mateussouzaweb/kvm-qemu-virtualization-guide/Docs/8 - MacOS Virtualization.md

 vim macos.xml
 ```

-Here, you can also tweak the OpenCore partition before starting the VM installation directly from the host (see the guide below).
-I will do it to enable the AMD GPU support for example, but if you don't know what to do, simply continue this guide...
+Here, you can also tweak the OpenCore partition before starting the VM (see the guide below).
+I will do it to enable the AMD GPU support for example, but if you don't know what to do for now, simply continue this guide...

 Finally define the VM and start it: